metabase/metabase/docs/configuring-metabase/caching.md

 Pick when to regularly invalidate the cache.
 Metabase will only store results when people run a query, and it will clear the cached results according to the cadence you set here.

-You can schedule caching to invalidate:
+You can schedule the cache to invalidate:

 - Hourly
 - Daily